 The user interface is available in English only, and this may be a drawback for non-native speakers.

 The list of actions Braina can perform is impressive: it can take dictations, search information on the web, play the songs you want to hear, open or search files on your computer, set alarms and reminders, do mathematical calculations, remember notes for you, automate various computer tasks, read ebooks and more.

-VoxCommando uses two speech engine options, and supports more than 20 languages and accents.
+VoxCommando uses two speech engine options and supports more than 20 languages and accents.

-The main advantage for this tool is that it allows for a higher degree of customization, but it not as versatile as the speech recognition tools listed above.
+The main advantage of this tool is that it allows for a higher degree of customization, but it not as versatile as the speech recognition tools listed above.

-Microsot has managed to significantly improve Cortana in the Anniversary Update, but the app still has a series of limitations and is still plagued by many bugs.
+Microsoft has managed to significantly improve Cortana in the last years, but the app still has a series of limitations and is still plagued by many bugs.

-On the other hand, speech recognition software that exists only on your computer, such as the Windows Speech Recognition app, work even when the privacy setting is turned off.
+On the other hand, speech recognition software that exists only on your computer, such as the Windows Speech Recognition app, works even when the privacy setting is turned off.